Combined BSCE + MSCE Degree Program

 Semester 6 (typically second semester of junior year)

-- Submit the Graduate School Application that includes Purdue transcript and two letters of recommendation.
+- Submit the Graduate School Application that includes Purdue transcript and one additional letter of recommendation.

 - Graduate Program application decision will be made by mid-semester.

 Semesters 7 & 8 (senior year, dual degree status)

 - Dual-degree status (both BSCE and MSCE).

 - During the dual-status semesters students may complete at most 12 credits of graduate courses (e.g., four 3-credit 50000 level courses) as undergraduate technical electives.
 Up to six credits of these graduate courses will be added later to the MSCE plan of study, and will be “dual-counted” for both the undergraduate BSCE and graduate MSCE degrees.

 - Progress is reviewed each semester to ensure that the requirement of 3.3 or higher cumulative GPA are met.